wattlebirdaz/bashcms2_contents/posts/20200405_bashcms2/main.md

 Before reading this book, I had a little averison towards using shell script (especially with sed and awk), but now I feel very comfortable using them.

-I will try to write down the technical details of what I learned from the book on this blog as soon as possible.
+I will try to write down the technical details of what I learned from the book on this blog soon.

 Highly recommend reading this book if you are new to shell script and don't know where to start.